- When: Wed 7 & Thu 8 November 2018

 Aims of the meeting

-- Plan the implementation of the OERu 1st year of study
+- Review progress with the implementation of the OERu 1st year of study

 Meeting design and principles of engagement